 Harbor seals opportunistically consume more low-trophic level smolts when they are abundant which occurs in the two years after high spawner abundance (Fig. 3).
 Escapement counts represent the number of adult salmon that return to freshwater to spawn after they have been both fished and predated on and serve as a strong predictor of out migrating smolts during the next two years.
 After hatching, fry and parr reside in freshwater for 12-18 months before migrating to estuaries.
 The 1- and 2- year delayed negative response of harbor seal trophic position to Chinook salmon escapements counts agrees with previous studies documenting harbor seal consumption of out-migrating smolts (Fig. 3d, Thomas et al. 2017, Lance et al. 2012).
 In contrast, a combined index of hatchery Chinook smolt production and wild Chinook smolt production offers the best predictor of adult salmon availability to harbor seals (Fig. 3).
 The positive relationship between harbor seal trophic position and smolt production indicates harbor seals are consuming a greater proportion of higher trophic level fish in the years following above average smolt production.
 Chinook salmon spend 1-7 years the ocean before returning to freshwater to spawn, and escapement counts only represents the age class of fish that are returning to spawn in a given year.
-In contrast, smolt production in the current year and during the previous two years provides an index of adult salmon abundance that are available to and predated upon by harbor seals (Fig. 3d).
+In contrast, smolt production in the current year and during the previous two years provides an index of adult salmon abundance in the ocean that are available to and predated upon by harbor seals (Fig. 3d).
 Notably, the salmon abundance estimates in this study were specific to Washington Chinook salmon.
-It is possible that harbor seal trophic position estimates have stronger associations with metrics of total abundance of all species of Pacific salmon if harbor seals are not selective of the salmon they species consume.
+It is possible that harbor seal trophic position estimates have stronger associations with metrics of total abundance of all species of Pacific salmon if harbor seals do not selectively forage on a specific species.
 However, data available for other species in the region did not provide enough temporal overlap with the trophic position data and thus were omitted.
 Regardless, this analysis indicates both adult and juvenile Chinook salmon contribute to harbor seal trophic ecology and predation on both age classes may be an important component for at sea survival of Washington Chinook salmon.

 Management of predators that consume threatened, economically important, prey species such as harbor seals requires extensive tradeoffs (Marshall et al 2015).
-Harbor seals demonstrate large variations in trophic ecology in response to location, prey availability, and ocean condition thus, they exert dynamic top-down effects on the community in which they forage.
+Harbor seals demonstrate large variations in trophic position in response to location, prey availability, and ocean condition thus, they exert dynamic top-down effects on the community in which they forage.
 The balance of top-down versus bottom-up effects on food webs in response to resource perturbations is determined by a top predator’s ability to exploit subsidies (McCary et al. 2021).
 Our results also show the response of trophic position (and assumed predation) change is often delayed on the order of 1-2 years in response to ecological conditions.
 Currently, model estimates of total biomass of Chinook salmon consumed by harbor seals is assumed to be static through time (Chasco et al. 2015).
 Based on our results and others (Wilson et al. 2014, Lance et al. 2012) this is likely inaccurate as seasonality, spatial location, and individual behavior impact harbor seal predation.
 This variability in foraging ecology should be carefully considered when assessing tradeoffs of predator management decisions to ensure realized expectations for stakeholders.
 Spatially distinct management strategies that are reevaluated in the context of changing ecological conditions will likely be important for managing harbor seal prey given their dynamic foraging strategies and trophic responses.

 Advances in the application of amino acid based trophic position calculations